Sicilian Ceramics Intertwined with Traditions of Tonnarotti and Carretto Siciliano

 Ignazio: The word ceramic comes from the Greek ‘Keramos’ which means clay or material for potters.
 Ceramic can be divided into three categories: terracotta that is what is obtained after the first heating of clay, that happens at 980°, and then is ready to be decorated before being heated again at 1200°; vitreous ceramic, that has a light decoration, simple and popular; when the vitreous ceramic is used to produce art objects with fine decorations or with reproductions of antique decorations and is plunged in a usually white stanniferous enamel, it then becomes a majolica.

 It was during the Greek period (5th Century B.C.), that the art of decorating the ceramic for artistic or domestic purposes arrived from Crete.
-Sicily has always had good clay caves, that is the base for ceramic and majolica.
+Sicily has always had good clay caves, that is the base for Sicilian ceramics and majolica.
 During the three centuries of Arab domination, terracotta became vitreous ceramic thanks to some Muslims from Persia that was also present in Cordoba and Sevilla (Spain).
 In the 17th Century, the production grew with the creation of flooring and vases until today were many and various objects are made out of ceramic.
 Ceramics was also used to produce highly decorated vases for pharmacies, pottery for domestic use and furnishing objects.

 Meg: I’d love to hear how Maison Altieri got its start.